-The London Plan and its HRA were consulted upon during winter 2017 and spring 2018.
+The London Plan and its HRA were consulted upon during December 2017 and March 2018.
 A small number of comments were received on the HRA from Natural England.
-In addition, the Greater London Authority has prepared a series of Minor Suggested Changes to the London Plan.
-As a result, this HRA has been updated to respond to the points raised by Natural England and to identify whether any of the Minor Suggested Changes to the London Plan alter the conclusions of the HRA.
+As a result of the consultation, the Greater London Authority prepared a series of Minor Suggested Changes to the London Plan and the HRA was updated based on these changes.
+During the Examination, the Greater London Authority proposed Further Suggested Changes and a Consolidated Plan was published in July 2019.
+Following Examination and receipt of the Inspectors' Recommendations further a further set of changes have been made Plan.
+As a result, this HRA has been updated to respond to identify whether any of the Modifications as a result of the Further Suggested Changes or the changes in response to the Inspectors' recommendations alter the conclusions of the HRA.
+The majority of this report presents the HRA as it stood in July 2018, following the GLA's Minor Suggested Changes.
+Appendix B and the conclusions of this report has been updated to cover the implications of the further and post-Examination changes.